The Effective Fluid approach for Modified Gravity and its applications: Introduction

 One of the main remaining classes of MG models is the so-called $f(R)$ models \cite{Sotiriou:2008rp,DeFelice:2010aj,Nojiri:2017ncd,Nojiri:2010wj}.
 Also in this case the background evolution of the Universe is degenerated with DE models with a redshift dependent equation of state $w(z)$ \cite{Multamaki:2005zs,delaCruzDombriz:2006fj,Pogosian:2007sw,Nesseris:2013fca}), albeit the linear theory perturbations are in general vastly different and have a particular time and scale dependence \cite{Tsujikawa:2007gd}.
 This is particularly important as in general the DE perturbations have a definite effect on the growth-rate of matter perturbations and the so-called growth-index $\gamma$ \cite{Nesseris:2015fqa}.
 However, tat this point current data do not favor any particular model $f(R)$ model \cite{Luna:2018tot,Perez-Romero:2017njc}.

 This discussion obviously makes it clear that the perturbations of MG models are of great importance and several approaches exist in the literature, e.g. see Refs.~\cite{Hu:2007nk,Hu:2007pj,Tsujikawa:2007gd,Kunz:2006ca,Pogosian:2007sw,Koivisto:2006xf,Koivisto:2006ai,delaCruzDombriz:2008cp,delaCruzDombriz:2006fj,Hu:2007pj,Starobinsky:2007hu,Bean:2006up,Song:2010rm,Pogosian:2010tj,Bean:2010zq,Caldwell:2007cw,Bertschinger:2008zb,Baker:2011jy,Silvestri:2013ne,Clifton:2018cef,Ishak:2018his}.
 However, even though many authors consider MG models, they still sometimes fix the background to that of the flat \lcdm model, as for example was done in Ref.~\cite{Zhao:2008bn}, but model the evolution of the Newtonian potentials via two functions $\mu(a,k)$ and $\gamma(a,k)$ which take into account possible deviations from GR.
-These functions have been implemented in a modified version of the code CAMB \cite{Lewis:1999bs} called MGCAMB.
-Even though these parameterizations are only valid at late times, also new parameterizations which are valid at all times have appeared for MGCAMB, see Ref.~\cite{Hojjati:2011ix}.
-A definite flaw of this approach is that the background expansion is fixed to that of the \lcdm model, even though it is known that for $f(R)$ models it is quite different, as is for example the case for the Hu-Sawicki model \cite{Hu:2007nk}.
+These functions have been implemented in modified versions of the codes CAMB \cite{Lewis:1999bs} and CLASS \cite{Blas:2011rf}.
+Even though these parameterizations are only valid at late times, also new parameterizations which are valid at all times have appeared for MGCAMB, see Ref.~\cite{Hojjati:2011ix}, and MGCLASS, see Ref.~\cite{Sakr:2021ylx}, which is build to be compatible with parameter estimation codes.
+A definite flaw of the approach in early versions of MGCAMB was that the background expansion was fixed to that of the \lcdm model, even though it is known that for $f(R)$ models it is quite different, as is for example the case for the Hu-Sawicki model \cite{Hu:2007nk}.

 A complimentary approach was carried out in Ref.~\cite{He:2012wq}, where the author studied perturbations of $f(R)$, which are degenerate to the \lcdm at the background level, by utilizing the full set of covariant cosmological perturbation equations and modifying the publicly available code CAMB, in a new version called FRCAMB.
 Furthermore, an unreleased extended version of the aforementioned code with arbitrary background expansion rates was created by Ref.~\cite{Xu:2015usa}.